 Corrected: The Marine Corps Marathon is today; I am going to run 26 miles.
-(Note: A period can also replace a semicolon here, as can a coordinating conjunction with a comma before it.)
+[Note: A period can also be used in place of a semicolon as can and with a comma before it.]

-Semicolon: a mark of separation that designates an almost complete stop.
+Semicolon: mark of separation which designates an almost complete stop.